Vishnudas2003/cloud_computing/Readme.md

         - Expose the port on which the Flask app will run
         - Start the Flask app when the Container is run

-Run docker using  "docker build -t my-flask-app ."
+- Run docker using  "docker build -t my-flask-app ."

+- next step is to deploy in Kubernetes

+- ECR share deploy container, publically and privtelly Create a repository to store the images to store then use by containers in kubernetes

+- Instead of creating Repository in ECR website, we are using Boto3 for creating the EC2 repository

+- Creating ECR repository in Python

 Stats Cards: